nishchay/translations/static/english/learningCenter/v2.0/exceptionHandling.md

 ##### Handler class

-Defining `@Handler` annotation on class makes it exception handler class.
-This annotations supports two parameter using which we can assign this class for `global`, `context` and `scope`.
+Declaring `Nishchay\Attributes\Handler\Handler` attribute on class makes that class an exception handler class.
+This attribute supports two parameter using which we can assign this class for `global`, `context` and `scope`.

 Below code demonstrates how we can define exception handler for scope `secure`.